CoreClinicalSciences/TransportHealth/README.md

 # TransportHealthR

 `TransportHealthR` is an R package developed by Core Clinical Sciences to streamline transportability analyses for randomized clinical trials and observational studies.
-The package supports IP weighting for mergeable individual patient data (IPD), G-computation for unmergable IPD and (aggregate data approach) for aggregate data.
+The package supports IP weighting for mergeable individual patient data (IPD), G-computation for unmergable IPD and target aggregate data adjustment (TADA) and network meta-interpolation (NMI) for aggregate data.

 ## Perks of package